jame0313/ITE2038-wiki/File-and-Index-Manager-(Disk-Based-B+-tree)-(project-3-ver.).md

 The file and index manager manages record and file organization by using disk-based b+ tree (b+ tree index) to expertize access method.

-By using disk space manager, file and index manager's operation result loaded from file or stored in file.
+By using buffer manager, file and index manager's operation result loaded from buffer or stored in buffer.

 In database, record is consisted of key and value.
 The value is variable-length field.
 The record can be inserted, deleted, found by using table ID and key.